uclibs/digitization-workflow/digitization-selection-guidlines.md

 -   Metadata/Inventory spreadsheet has been filled in to the best of the selector's ability

-Handling & Condition
+#### Handling & Condition

-The collection should [fulfil one of these two criteria]{.underline}:
+The collection should fulfill one of these two criteria:

 -   The collection is in good condition and has no specific handling concerns